 ✅ Climate Considerations

-The Mediterranean climate brings specific cleaning challenges.
+The Mediterranean climate brings specific cleaning challenges, especially when you understand how coastal climate affects home cleanliness.
 Homes along the coast deal with high humidity and salt air, which can quickly damage fixtures and encourage mold growth in shady areas.
 Protocols here prioritize regular ventilation, moisture control, and the use of anti-fungal cleaning agents to protect property value.

 ✅ Primary Focus Areas

 In a home, the protocol focuses on “high-touch” areas.
 This includes deep cleaning upholstery, sanitizing kitchen surfaces, and caring for the beautiful marble floors common in local homes.
-Unlike offices, house cleaning prioritizes removing household allergens like pet dander and dust mites, which thrive in the warm Andalusian climate.
+Unlike offices, house cleaning prioritizes removing household allergens like pet dander and dust mites, which is one reason why coastal homes still feel dusty after cleaning.

 ✅ Cleaning Frequency